wazuh/wazuh-documentation/source/ossec_api_installation.rst

 Required packages
 ------------------------

-In order to run the API, you will need some packages, in the following steps we will guide you to install them.
+Let's install the required packages in our OSSEC Manager server.
+In the following steps we will guide you to install them.

 NodeJS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 NodeJS is a JavaScript platform for general-purpose programming that allows to build network applications with a great performance.
 It is shipped with several core modules out of the box, among them, we use *HTTP/HTTPS module* to create the API service.

-Most of distributions contain a version of NodeJS in its default repositories but we prefer to use the repositories maintained by NodeSource because they have more recent versions.
+Most of distributions contain a version of NodeJS in its default repositories but we prefer to use the repositories maintained by *NodeSource* because they have more recent versions.
 Follow the `official guide <https://nodejs.org/en/download/package-manager/>`_ to install it.

 Usually, it is enough with the next commands: